The Iron Man: The Musical by Pete Townshend

-The Iron Man: The Musical by Pete Townshend is the sixth solo studio album by Pete Townshend of The Who, released in 1989 as a concept album adaptation of Ted Hughes' story The Iron Man.
+The Iron Man: The Musical by Pete Townshend is the sixth solo studio album by Pete Townshend of the Who, released in 1989 as a concept album adaptation of Ted Hughes' science fiction novel The Iron Man (1968).
 It also stars Roger Daltrey, Deborah Conway, John Lee Hooker, and Nina Simone.

-The three then-surviving original members of The Who (Roger Daltrey, John Entwistle, and Townshend) performed as a group in two songs, "Dig" and "Fire", although the latter was a cover of The Crazy World of Arthur Brown's hit.
-(The Who would later perform "Dig" live during their 1989 reunion tour.)
+The three then-surviving original members of the Who (Roger Daltrey, John Entwistle, and Townshend) performed as a band on two songs, "Dig" and "Fire", although the latter was a cover of the Crazy World of Arthur Brown's hit (the Who would later perform "Dig" live during their 1989 reunion tour).